 If a study is undertaken by an entity other than the NPS, funding is often obtained through state or local government, universities or private foundations.
-In these cases, the NPS provides guidance, but not direct support to interested communities.
-Partner organizations can assist with key pieces of the study process, such as resource inventories and interpretive themes.
+In these cases, the NPS provides guidance, but not direct material support to interested communities.
+Partners can provide key pieces, such as inventories.
 In this way, feasibility studies can serve as a partnership-building process that increases local buy-in and reduces costs.

-How do we figure out the main nationally important story and themes of the region?
+How do we figure out the main stories or "themes" of the region?

 Every region is filled with great stories.
 How do you focus on just a few without ignoring others?

-While it may be difficult, the identification of a nationally important story (the specific event, movement, cultural group, etc. that is of national importance) and theme development process provides a unique opportunity to think about the physical, cultural and even emotional connections between the places, stories and people that make your region special.
+While it may be difficult, the theme development process provides a unique opportunity to think about the physical, cultural and even emotional connections between the places, stories and people that make your region special.
 One possible starting point is to ask the questions, "What makes this landscape different from similar or adjacent regions?"
-"Why did this happen here as opposed to other places?"
+"Why did this happen here and nowhere else?"
 "How does our story uniquely fit in with America's story?"
-Sometimes it is helpful to identify whether the nationally important story and associated themes that surface are locally, regionally or nationally distinctive.
+Sometimes it is helpful to identify whether the themes that surface are locally, regionally or nationally distinctive.
 If they are primarily local or regional, there may be other ways to recognize these stories rather than through National Heritage Area designation.

-Once you've begun to focus in on your region's nationally important story, begin to think about how the unique experiences of your place contributed to or possibly reflect more universal ideas or beliefs.
-Cultural traditions, social movements, major events and historical periods can all contribute to the development of themes, but for the identification of a nationally important story try to dig down more and ask "how did this idea express itself in this place and why?"
+Once you've begun to focus in on your region's story, begin to think about how the unique experiences of your place contributed to or possibly reflect more universal ideas or beliefs.
+Cultural traditions, social movements, major events and historical periods can all be themes, but try to dig down more and ask "how did this idea express itself in this place and why?"
 If the industrial revolution shaped your region, ask how and why and to what impact?
-If a cultural group defines your landscape, think about how unique folkways developed and how they continue to be significant nationally.
+If cultural traditions, such as food, language and dress, define your place, think about how these unique folkways developed and how they continue to be significant nationally.

-Engaging regional stakeholders (including residents, businesses, nonprofits, Tribes, and local, state, and federal government) in the process is vital.
-For example, engaging stakeholders in workshops in which people identify what about their region is nationally distinctive, or circulating resource inventories, or interviewing people at local events are ways to capture the public's perspective about the region's themes and stories.
+Engaging the residents of the region in this process is vital.
+For example, providing public meetings at which you ask attendees to identify what about their region they feel is distinctive, or circulating surveys or interviewing people at local events are ways to capture the public's perspective about the region's themes and stories.
 Exploring the stories of your place and developing the themes that reflect a region's culture and history should be as open and inclusive a dialogue as possible.
-But remember, while there may be many viable options, the statement of national importance and associated themes ultimately chosen should be of national importance and be well supported by a collection of historic, cultural, and natural resources
+But remember, while there may be many viable options, those themes ultimately chosen should highlight the region's nationally important stories and sites.
+Examples of theme studies from previous studies can be found at www.nps.gov/history/heritageareas/FAQ/plans.htm